atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ing round, “I do not think it by any i
 “means fit for you.
-By making fo poor ' j “an appearance, you will drive every “person of any fashion from: you.”
+By making fo poor ' j “an appearance, you will drive every “person of any fashion from: you."
 »
 *
 4
-“What appearance would you have “us make.?” replied she, with a melancholy air — • “an appearance which “we cannot shpport?
+“What appearance would you have “us make.?" replied she, with a melancholy air — • “an appearance which “we cannot shpport?
 My father, ' I
 »
-believe, can ill afford to do what he “has already done, at my mother’s re“ “; and it would be vtry wrong “in her, or my of us, to desire him to “do more.”
+believe, can ill afford to do what he “has already done, at my mother’s re“ “; and it would be vtry wrong “in her, or my of us, to desire him to “do more."
 »
-“My dear good girl, ” said Lumley, charided with lier affectionate dispofi tion, and the propriety of her sentiments“ “me have the happiness of “ashsting you; let me provide for, my “Fanny, whom I most sincerely love, “and
+“My dear good girl, " said Lumley, charided with lier affectionate dispofi tion, and the propriety of her sentiments“ “me have the happiness of “ashsting you; let me provide for, my “Fanny, whom I most sincerely love, “and
 'J
 %
 I
 I
 , igg
-“and by that affistance lessen Mrs. Sel ** by’s expenses.” * ft •
+“and by that affistance lessen Mrs. Sel ** by’s expenses." * ft •
 * •
-“No, Mr. Lumley, ” replied She, with a spirit which he did not expect, with a spirit which, though it in some degree' damped his hopes, he could ’not help admiring; “No, Mr. Lumley;
+“No, Mr. Lumley, " replied She, with a spirit which he did not expect, with a spirit which, though it in some degree' damped his hopes, he could ’not help admiring; “No, Mr. Lumley;
-“iwill never throw myself out of my “my father’s protection, till I choose a man who has a right to take care“ “me.” ' I
+“iwill never throw myself out of my “my father’s protection, till I choose a man who has a right to take care“ “me." ' I
-“I wish, my dear Fanny, ” answered he, with a tender look, “I was that “man; but it is not, you know, in “my power to marry without Sir Though“ “consent, except I give up every
+“I wish, my dear Fanny, " answered he, with a tender look, “I was that “man; but it is not, you know, in “my power to marry without Sir Though“ “consent, except I give up every
 0
 “thing; and then what a figure shall I “make hereafter, with the woman whom I may marry, with a mere title with K 4 “out